A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Discussion

-\paragraph{Do the reconstructed couplings represent biological interactions?} Since Hi-C data are generated from a population of cells, if a pair of chromosomal loci has a number of contacts which is statistically significant, it means that specific interactions should favor their co-localization.
-Therefore, although the couplings $k_{ij}$ represent the cross-links in the first place, one may alternatively consider that they define coarse-grained potentials representing the superimposition of many microscopical interactions, such as for instance the bridging by divalent proteins.
-Eventually, the effective model obtained can give clues about where the major constraints that determine the folding of the chromosome are applied.
-This remark is all the more valid for GAM experiments, which do not involve DNA-DNA ligation.
+Hi-C data are often generated from a population of cells.
+Thus if a pair of chromosomal loci has a number of contacts which is statistically significant, it means that specific interactions should favor their co-localization.
+Therefore the couplings $k_{ij}$ can be seen as defining coarse-grained potentials representing the superimposition of many microscopical interactions, such as the bridging by divalent proteins, and used as effective interactions in coarse-grained models of the chromosome.
+Yet the mean pair potentials $e_{ij} = 3/2 k_{ij} \langle r_{ij}^2 \rangle$, expressed in $k_\mathrm{B} T$, provide a more physical interpretation of the reconstructed interactions.
+Yet the effective model obtained can give clues about where the major constraints that determine the folding of the chromosome are applied.